 UNHCR offers extensive resources that may be relevant when advocating on behalf of asylum seekers in the United States.
 While international law can be used to support an individual’s claim, UNHCR understands that an asylum seeker may need to highlight affirmatively relevant international legal standards to receive individualized consideration by U.S. courts and authorities in a particular case.
 Therefore, advocates and asylum seekers may wish to submit relevant materials to be included in the record when applicable.

-For more information, please see these slides from a 2022 webinar on international law, UNHCR guidance, and their strategic use in direct representation and impact litigation, as well as the variety of materials available on each of the thematic pages linked above.
+For more information, please see a 2022 webinar and accompanying slides on international law, UNHCR guidance, and their strategic use in direct representation and impact litigation, as well as the variety of materials available on each of the thematic pages in this section.

 UNHCR guidance addressing eligibility for international protection, reasonableness and feasibility of return, and other issues.

 UNHCR's views on asylum claims from individuals fleeing violence by organized criminal groups in Central America and Mexico.